Search

 There are two patterns:

-1. Properties where the value is always accessible via the -{prop} variable
+2. Exception: Properties where the value is always accessible via the -{prop} variable

-Implementation example for pattern 1
+CSS example for the default pattern

 @container (min-width: 480px) {